 It had followed him.
 All the way back to his apartment.

 And now the wretched creature sat on the back of his chair on the other side of the room and made jeering noises at him.
-It was enough to muster the strength to get out of bed, despite the fact Koh would have a fit if she caught him.
+It was enough to force Amon to muster the strength to get out of bed, despite the fact Koh would have a fit if she caught him.